4d/4d-for-ios/docs/GettingStarted-Prerequisites.md

 ### Using 17R4 with Xcode 10.2

-Due to apple swift language abi instability, you could not use the standard 4D 17R4 with Xcode 10.2.
+Due to apple swift language abi instability, you can not use the standard 4D 17R4 with Xcode 10.2.

 Fortunately we provide an alternative component compatible with Xcode 10.2.